A Just & Equitable COVID-19 Recovery

 - Arlington, Fairfax, and/or Prince William counties and/or the cities of Alexandria, Fairfax, Falls Church, Manassas, and/or Manassas Park in Virginia

-Most of the organizations Meyer supports are local organizations based in and carrying out their work in the Greater Washington region.
+Most of the organizations Meyer supports are locally based and carry out their work in the Greater Washington region.
 National or statewide organizations may apply for a project grant if the work is strongly aligned with Meyer’s strategy and priorities, takes place in the Greater Washington region, and is implemented in close partnership with local communities and organizations.

-If your organization is not yet a 501(c)(3) or does not yet have a fiscal sponsor, you are welcome to apply while you are securing that designation.
-Grants can only be made to verified public charities.
+If your organization is not yet a 501(c)(3) or does not yet have a fiscal sponsor, you are welcome to apply while you are securing that designation or in the process of finding a fiscal sponsor.
+However, grants can only be made to verified public charities (which means that you will need to have 501(c)(3) designation or a fiscal sponsor before we can approve and pay a grant).

 What we Support

-In addition to these eligibility requirements, organizations or projects seeking funding from the Meyer Foundation must:
+In addition to our eligibility requirements, organizations or projects seeking funding should:

 - Organizing & Base Building